 The official religion of Iran is the Shi'ite branch of Islam, which is followed by nearly all of the population.
 Some of the most sacred Shi'ite places are in Iran.
 The city of Qom (Qum), south of Teheran, is a noted place of pilgrimage.

-The Khunsari are virtually all Muslim and do not have any Christian resources available to them in their own language.
-In addition, no missions agencies are currently focusing on them.
+The Khunsari are virtually all Muslim and do not have hardly any Christian resources available to them in their own language.
 Iran, unfortunately, remains closed to traditional missionary work.
 Only sustained prayer can open the doors of this Muslim nation to the Gospel.

 * Pray that the doors of Iran will soon be opened to the preaching of the Gospel.